scriptnapps/worldmapmultilines/README.md

-# Example
+# WorldMapMultiLines
-An example greeter plugin
+An WorldMap MultiLine plugin